farah2p/farah-capstone1-covid-prediction/README.md

 - The model is compiled using the Adam optimizer, mean squared error (MSE) loss function, and metrics such as mean absolute error (MAE), MAPE, and MSE.

 ## Project Output
-After training the concrete crack image classification model, the following results were obtained:
+After training the model, the following results were obtained:
 - Training Loss: 0.0014
 - Mean Absolute Error (MAE) on Training Data: 0.0238
 - Mean Absolute Percentage Error (MAPE) on Training Data: 69792.2266